 For a brief second, it seemed to be a condescending question, putting her in her place for being stupid, but the expectant look said otherwise.
 She knelt on the bed and stared down at her hands for a second.
 ‘Well, I’m sure I could make some argument about some state change that could make water mimic glass, but I don’t think so.
 And you teleported us, so if I can make an assumption, I’d assume matter creation is just as easy as bringing us halfway across the city in a few seconds.
 Well, I guess it was a few seconds.’

-She looked down at herself, and saw the unfamiliar grey t-shirt and pants.
+She looked down at herself and saw the unfamiliar grey T-shirt and pants.
 ‘Oh.
 Ooooh.’
-She looked back at him, a sheepish look on her face.
+She looked back at him, sheepish.
 ‘I had completely forgotten about that.’

 ‘Sorry,’ she said, staring back down at her hands.
 ‘But I said I wasn’t a morning person.’